-Thanks to a Sunshine Blogger award from TriformTrinity last month, yesterday I got to talk about some of my favourite classic point-and-clicks.
-Surprisingly, the list I offered didn’t feature The Secret of Monkey Island – although regular Later Levels will clearly recognise this as, quite simply, one of the finest titles ever made and the yardstick against which all future games shall be measured (he he).
+Thanks to a Sunshine Blogger award from TriformTrinity, yesterday I got to talk about some of my favourite classic point-and-clicks.
+Surprisingly, my list didn’t feature The Secret of Monkey Island – although regular visitors will clearly recognise this as, quite simply, one of the finest titles ever made and the yardstick against which all future games shall be measured (he he).

 So here’s a bonus post: I enjoyed writing that piece so much that I’m back again today with another list, this time focusing on more modern adventures.
 This one was a little harder to put together because the definition of the genre has changed significantly over the years; it now spans a wider variety of releases than just point-and-clicks and so it has been tough narrowing down the selection.
 Hopefully the following titles will provide something for everyone.

 2011: To The Moon